Gerontology

 Applied, Skill-Based Professional Education

-The Gerontology program emphasizes an applied, skill-based approach to professional education.
+The Gerontology program emphasizes an applied, skill-based approach to professional education needed in aging-related fields.
 To do this, it draws upon the strengths of the University and community as well as the expertise of the faculty.
+The program curriculum is designed for students to obtain knowledge of the discipline of gerontology and its theoretical foundations for applied research, needs assessment, program development, evaluation, implementation, and administration.

-The program resides in a richly diverse, multicultural environment which provides a natural laboratory for understanding and developing competencies around the aging experiences of different ethnic groups.
+The program resides in a richly diverse, multicultural environment which provides a natural laboratory for understanding and developing competencies around the aging experiences of diverse groups of older adults.
+We strive for the education and training to create equitable and inclusive programs and services for people of all ages and backgrounds.

 Career Outlook

-Gerontology is one of the fastest growing disciplines within the field of Health and Human Services.
-Current demographic projections indicate that California will experience a doubling of the population over the age of 65 by the year 2020; furthermore, of all age groups, the group over age 85 is increasing at the greatest rate.
-Not only will there be greater numbers of older persons by 2020, but they will also be increasingly single, female, and ethnically diverse.
+Globally, there is a substantial growth of older population.
+By 2030, one-quarter of residents (25%) in California will be 60 years and older.
+The increasingly diverse aging population demands not only the expansion of current services and programs for older adults but rethinking and redesigning them.
+Furthermore, the field of aging is in urgent need of creative and innovative solutions to many of the challenges for people who desire to thrive in more age-friendly cities and communities.
 A Master of Arts (M.A.) in Gerontology prepares the student for effective performance in a career of service to older adults.
 It also lays a firm academic foundation in applied gerontology for students who choose to work toward a doctoral or professional degree.
 Students have the opportunity to choose a number of career paths in the field of aging within the public and private sectors.

 Professor